-Manchester Capitalism is a series of books which follows the trail of money and power across the systems of our failing capitalism.
+Manchester Capitalism is a series of books, which follow the trail of money and power across the systems of our failing capitalism.
 The books make powerful interventions about who gets what and why in a research based and solidly argued way that is accessible for the concerned citizen.
 They go beyond critique of neo liberalism and its satellite knowledges to re-frame our problems and offer solutions about what is to be done.

+The series is published by Manchester University Press and edited by Manchester academics.
 Manchester was the city of Engels and Free Trade where the twin philosophies of collectivism and free market liberalism were elaborated.
 It is now the home of this venture in radical thinking that challenges self-serving elites.
 We see the provincial radicalism rooted here as the ideal place from which to cast a cold light on the big issues of economic renewal, financial reform and political mobilisation.

 “ The ways elites are selected, constrained and incentivised everywhere, has meant we are producing a generation of self-serving, insecure and less competent leaders.
 They have the abilities and skill sets needed to become leaders but not those required to be good leaders.
 They are always on the move and can’t afford to invest meaningfully in personal relations or in gaining expert knowledge.
 Once in power, they are inward-looking, creating their own cultures and cut off from their publics.
 They stay there, insulated from criticism and protected through institutional impenetrability.
 They are rewarded for creating and gaming their own evaluation systems.
 They succeed by making short-term gains and pushing larger, long-term problems into the future.
 And, when things fall apart they run to the safety of the pack, or up-sticks and move on.
 For the cunning leader, there is always another business, institution or country to relocate to and screw up”